The 7 inviolable laws of the user interface

-Today's article is the complete translation of the original article by Peter Vukovic appeared Blog 99designs.
+The article is now the full translation of the original article by Peter Vukovic appeared on the blog 99designs.

 Be un web designer?
 Se sì, then you also projects user interfaces, a specialization that will continue to grow in importance over time.
 While today's web pages have simple interfaces, which usually does not include more than one menu navigation and a contact form, the development of new technologies and standards in the near future will demand more and more dynamic content and experiences custom navigation.